Forceflow/ooc_svo_builder/README.md

 ## Usage / Examples
 ### Modes: Geometry-only / With-payload voxelization
 This release supports two modes of SVO building:
-* **Binary-only** SVO building (only geometry, the default mode presented in the paper).
+* **Binary-only: ** SVO building (only geometry, the default mode presented in the paper).
 The result will be an SVO with all leaf nodes referencing the same, white default voxel.
+The data part of the SVO will only be a couple of bytes.
-* **Payload** SVO building with a (normal vector + vertex colors) paylodper voxel.
+* **Payload: ** SVO building with a (normal vector + vertex colors) payload per voxel.
 The result will be an SVO with all leaf nodes referencing their own sampled voxel payload.
+The data part of the SVO will contain all of these.

 Throughout all executables, the tools for binary voxelization are postfixed with _binary.
 During compilation, you can define the preprocessor directive #BINARY_VOXELIZATION to generate the binary-only SVO construction version.

 ### tri_convert: Converting a model to .tri format
 The out-of-core octree builder uses a simple binary format for triangles and their information.
 Before you can build an SVO from a 3d model, you've got to convert it to the .tri format using the *tri_convert* tool.
 For more info about the .tri file format, check [**libtri**](https://github.com/Forceflow/libtri).

 The bounding box of the model will be padded to be cubical.
-See Tri file format (further) for more information.
 Tri_convert accepts .ply, .off, .3ds, .obj, .sm or .ray files.
 For geometry_only .tri file generation, use *tri_convert_binary*, for .tri file generation with a normal vector payload, use tri_convert.

 **Syntax:** tri_convert(_binary) -f (path to model file)